44 Cats: Broadcast

 In September 2018, it was announced that the series would premiere on Rai YoYo in Italy on November 12, 2018.
 The Rai YoYo debut set a ratings record for the channel, exceeding 520,000 viewers with a 2.7% share.
 In May 2018, it was announced that the show would air on Nickelodeon's various international channels in countries outside of Italy.
 In the United States, the series previewed on Nickelodeon on May 25, 2019, followed by the official premiere on June 10.
 The May 25 preview of the show was the highest-rated children's premiere of the day.
 The first season was added to Netflix on May 1, 2020.
+Discovery Kids Latin America also airs 44 Cats.